alexander-russell/folder-searcher/README.md

 ## Usage

-Once installed and setup, to use the module you just need to run the command `Search-Folder` to open the search dialogue.
+Once installed and set up, to use the module you just need to run the command `Search-Folder` to open the search dialogue.
 You can optionally start it with an initial query like `Search-Folder -QueryContent "my search query"`, but this isn't necessary.
 If no initial query is provided, the program will open in *Insert Mode*, ready to get the query from keyboard input.

 Once the dialogue is open, basic usage involves: